tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Day

 You can cast the wizard cantrip [spark](../Classes/Wizard.md#spark) at-will.
-When you use the daily power, spend a recovery to cast the wizard spell [fireball](../Classes/Wizard.md#fireball) at 5th level (epic: 7th level), using Wisdom or Charisma for the attack roll if you wish.
+When you use the full recovery power, spend a recovery to cast the wizard spell [fireball](../Classes/Wizard.md#fireball) at 5th level (epic: 7th level), using Wisdom or Charisma for the attack roll if you wish.
 Quirk: Finds fire fascinating.

 ---